elm-land/elm-land/docs/guide/user-auth.md

 ### 6. Updating our `src/interop.js` file

-The Elm compiler can't remind you about the code on the JavaScript side, so whenever you are working with ports– be sure to check if your JS needs any updating.
+The Elm compiler can't remind you about the code on the JavaScript side, so whenever you are working with ports – be sure to check if your JS needs any updating.

 In this case, we need to send `user` instead of `token` when our application starts up: